 OAESV works with its Survivor Advisory Council and local rape crisis centers to develop long-and short-term public policy objectives.
-OAESV staff then develop and implement strategies to support passage of laws and budget resolutions necessary to achieve those objectives.
-In 2018, OAESV staff provided testimony to the Ohio Legislature on a number of bills and held numerous legislative meetings in order to gain support for an increase to the Rape Crisis Centers Line Item in the Ohio Operating Budget.
+OAESV staff then develop and implement strategies to support the passage of laws and budget resolutions necessary to achieve those objectives.
+In 2018 and 2019, OAESV staff provided testimony to the Ohio Legislature on a number of bills and held numerous legislative meetings in order to gain support for an increase to the Rape Crisis Centers Line Item in the Ohio Operating Budget.

 Sexual Violence in Ohio: OAESV’s Legislative Newsletter